 Throughout the coffee industry’s long history, there are countless women who have played an integral role in shaping the way we buy, brew, and drink coffee.
 Often these women go unrecognized, lost to the male-dominated eras in which they lived and worked.

-Luckily, some of the many intrepid women of coffee left their stories and legacies behind, and today we’ll look at three such women whose influence is still felt (and tasted!) today.
+Luckily, some of the many intrepid women of coffee left their stories and legacies behind, and today we’ll look at three women leaders whose influence is still felt (and tasted!) today.
+Gender equity, even in the coffee industry, is essential and it is important that we celebrate it.

 Melitta Bentz, Inventor of the Paper Coffee Filter